-Avalanche near Swiss ski resort in Zermatt claims three lives - SWI swissinfo.ch
+Avalanche at Swiss ski resort near Zermatt claims three lives - SWI swissinfo.ch

-Avalanche near Swiss ski resort in Zermatt claims three lives
+Avalanche at Swiss ski resort near Zermatt claims three lives

-Three people were killed and another person was injured in an avalanche near Zermatt in canton Valais on Monday afternoon.
+An American teenager and two other people were killed in an avalanche near the Swiss resort of Zermatt, police said on Tuesday.
+One person was flown to hospital with serious injuries.

-The avalanche started shortly after 2pm at Riffelberg in an off-piste area, according to the cantonal police.

-It is unclear whether more people could still be missing, with police saying in a brief statement that search operations had been halted on Monday.
+The avalanche occurred at about 2pm on Monday in an off-piste area of the Riffelberg, above the resort and below the famed Matterhorn peak.
+Rescuers recovered three bodies and the injured skier, a 20-year-old Swiss man.

+The victims were a 15-year-old American boy, as well as a man and a woman whose identities have not yet been confirmed, police in the canton of Valais said in a statement.
+Investigations into the incident are ongoing.

 Lots of fresh snowfall and gale-force winds had caused a considerable risk of avalanches in the southern Alps of Switzerland, with major risk in parts of Graubünden and Valais on Easter Monday.
-“Very large, and occasionally extremely large, spontaneous avalanches are to be expected,” said the WSL Institute for Snow and Avalanche Research (SLF) in Davos in canton Graubünden on Monday.
+“Very large and occasionally extremely large spontaneous avalanches are to be expected,” said the WSL Institute for Snow and Avalanche Research (SLF) in Davos in canton Graubünden on Monday.

-So far this winter, 14 people have died in avalanches in the Swiss mountains.
-According to the SLF, a total of 194 people have been caught in 146 avalanche accidents.
+So far this winter, 14 people have died in avalanches in the mountains of Switzerland.
+According to the SLF, a total of 194 people have been caught in avalanches in 146 accidents.
 Most of the victims were ski tourers.

+Last month, five members of a Swiss family were found dead after going missing while cross-country skiing near the Matterhorn in difficult weather conditions.
+Authorities abandoned the search for a sixth missing person days later.

 Get the most important news from Switzerland in your inbox – click here to subscribe